jessewriter/graphQL_POC/README.md

 ## Server:
-to start => Inside server folder terminal : "nodemon express-server"
+to start => Inside server folder terminal : "nodemon  --env-file=.env express-server.js"

 you may need to install nodemon globally